BRAINSia/BRAINSTools/AutoWorkup/README.md

 ```

-## If BCD Fails, how to start the processing anyway!?
+## If Brans Constellation Detector (BCD) Fails, how to start the processing anyway!?
+BCD in BRAINSTools Auto Workup plays critical role to normalize spatial orientations
+of MRIs.
+Since BCD happens at the very beginning of the process, if BCD fails, there
+will be no results produced from BRAINSTools Auto Workup.

-In any failure case of BCD, BAW can be proceeded by 1) fix BCD manually and then 2) specify that manaull fixed file as an input.
+In any failure case of BCD, BAW can be proceeded by
+1) fix BCD manually and then
+2) specify that manaull fixed file as an input.

 - To fix manually, I ran following scripts in order:
 cd /raid0/homes/aghayoor/BCD-test/Jira_cases/kidsFailure_ticket_PREDICTIMG-4209